deconf/Analytics-Insights/readme.txt

 == Frequently Asked Questions ==

-= I have several WordPress websites, do I need an API Project for each one? =
+= Errors and fixes for Google Analytics Dashboard =

-No, you don't.
-You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.
+Here's a list with common errors and how to fix them [Errors in Google Analytics Dashboard](https://deconf.com/error-codes-in-google-analytics-dashboard-for-wordpress/)

-= Some settings are missing in your video tutorial ... =
+= Some settings are missing in the video tutorial ... =

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.